Previous Approvals Rounds

 |Australian Capital Territory|

-Successful applicants will also receive a second written advice from the Department with further details of their approval, including details of the conditions of allocation.
+Successful applicants will receive a follow-up letter from the Department with further details of their approval, including conditions of allocation.

-Unsuccessful applicants will have the opportunity to obtain feedback from the Department regarding their application(s).
-In order to obtain this feedback, unsuccessful applicants should contact their appropriate State and Territory office.
-The relevant Departmental contact telephone numbers are:
+Unsuccessful applicants have the opportunity to obtain feedback from the Department regarding their application(s).

 Contact telephone number